-Do you have a sliding wall mounted barn door you need a guide for?
+Do you need a guide for a sliding wall mounted barn door?
 TheHardwareHut.com has what you’re looking for.

-There are two I really like from US Futaba.
+US Futaba offers some fantastic products in this area.
 They are wall mounted “C” and “T” guides.
 The “C” guide wraps around the bottom of the door and is visible from the front.
 The flanges adjust apart from 1″ to 1-1/2″.
-The “T” guide uses a routed out channel on the bottom of the door and is mostly invisible from the front.
-The center of the guide to the wall adjusts from 1″ to 1-5/8″ to work on varias door thicknesses.
-Both styles come in three popular finishes; black, oil rubbed bronze, and brushed stainless steel.
+Meanwhile, the “T” guide uses a routed out channel on the bottom of the door and is mostly invisible from the front.
+The center of the guide to the wall adjusts from 1″ to 1-5/8″ to work on various door thicknesses.
+Both styles come in three popular finishes: black, oil rubbed bronze, and brushed stainless steel.

-We also have a wall mounted option with an adjustable wheel on the front to eliminate rubbing on the face of the door.
-Available in Satin Nickel or Matte Black from Sure-Loc.
-The wheel is adjustable so the space between the flange and wheel can go from 7/8″ to 2-3/8″.
+We also have a wall mounted option from Sure-Loc.
+Available in Satin Nickel or Matte Black, this type uses an adjustable wheel on the front to eliminate rubbing on the face of the door.
+The wheel is adjustable, so the space between the flange and wheel can go from 7/8″ to 2-3/8″.

-Another option is a floor mounted guide that looks like a sharks fin by Hafele.
+Another option is a floor mounted guide by Hafele that looks like a shark’s fin.
 It also uses a routed out channel on the bottom of the door.
-Hafele makes two of them, a standard version and a rattle free version.
-The channel needs to be 1/4″ wide x 7/8″ deep on the standard version and 3/8″ wide x 25/32″ deep on the rattle free version.
+Hafele makes two of them: a standard version and a rattle-free version.
+The channel needs to be 1/4″ wide x 7/8″ deep on the standard version and 3/8″ wide x 25/32″ deep on the rattle-free version.
 Another way you can mount it is to attach it to the bottom of the door and route out a channel on the floor.
-If you go the option of attaching to the bottom of the door then you’ll want to make sure the door is at least 1-3/8″ wide.
+If you go with the option of attaching to the bottom of the door then you’ll want to make sure the door is at least 1-3/8″ wide.

 The thing about these door guides is a small bit of the door must always be in the guide for it to work properly and not come out of the guide.
-Since your door is usually a little wider than your opening you’ll want to put the guide right near the edge of the opening so that when you slide it in both directions a portion of the door is still in the guide.
+Since your door is usually a little wider than your opening, you’ll want to put the guide right near the edge of the opening.
+When you slide it in both directions, a portion of the door will still fit in the guide.

 Have any questions on Barn Door Guides?
 Reach out to our expert customer service team here >